MethodsAndPractices/vsteam/.docs/Add-VSTeamWorkItemField.md

 ```

-In this example, a custom field named "Office" has been created, and is added to a custom WorkItem type named "Change"; no default value is given and the field is not requred.
+In this example, a custom field named "Office" has already been created and it is added to a custom WorkItem type named "Change"; no default value is given and the field is not set as requred.
 Note that the command is able to resolve "Office" to its reference-name of "custom.office".
 Because -Force is not used the command prompts for confirmation before adding the field.

 ### Example 2